Princess Caroline Mathilde of Schleswig-Holstein-Sonderburg-Augustenburg: Marriage and issue

 After the overthrow of the Hohenzollern dynasty at the end of World War I, Caroline and her family lived quietly, seldom seen outside Grünholz Castle.

 Caroline died on 20 February 1932, aged 72, at their castle.
 A few years previously, she had suffered an attack of heart disease and never completely recovered.
-Her husband was the only family member present on her deathbed.
+Her husband was the only family member present at her deathbed.